MicrosoftDocs/entra-docs/docs/identity/saas-apps/workteam-provisioning-tutorial.md

 	![Provisioning Scope](common/provisioning-scope.png)

-14. When you are ready to provision, click **Save**.
+14. When you're ready to provision, click **Save**.

 	![Saving Provisioning Configuration](common/provisioning-configuration-save.png)

 This operation starts the initial synchronization of all users and/or groups defined in **Scope** in the **Settings** section.
 The initial sync takes longer to perform than subsequent syncs.
-For more information on how long it will take for users and/or groups to provision, see [How long will it take to provision users](~/identity/app-provisioning/application-provisioning-when-will-provisioning-finish-specific-user.md#how-long-will-it-take-to-provision-users).
+For more information on how long it takes for users and/or groups to provision, see [How long will it take to provision users](~/identity/app-provisioning/application-provisioning-when-will-provisioning-finish-specific-user.md#how-long-will-it-take-to-provision-users).

 You can use the **Current Status** section to monitor progress and follow links to your provisioning activity report, which describes all actions performed by the Microsoft Entra provisioning service on Workteam.
 For more information, see [Check the status of user provisioning](~/identity/app-provisioning/application-provisioning-when-will-provisioning-finish-specific-user.md).
 To read the Microsoft Entra provisioning logs, see [Reporting on automatic user account provisioning](~/identity/app-provisioning/check-status-user-account-provisioning.md).

-## Additional resources
+## More resources

 * [Managing user account provisioning for Enterprise Apps](~/identity/app-provisioning/configure-automatic-user-provisioning-portal.md)
 * [What is application access and single sign-on with Microsoft Entra ID?](~/identity/enterprise-apps/what-is-single-sign-on.md)